-I must agree with an article Liz Carlson wrote that unfortunately, the gimme gimme attitude, has become a common thing for travel bloggers.
+I must agree with an article Liz Carlson wrote that unfortunately, the gimme attitude has become a common thing for travel bloggers.
 As I’ve done an extensive amount of traveling before the blog I don’t always write about sponsored trips.
-Therefore you can find sponsored and not-sponsored content on my blog.
+Therefore you can find sponsored and not sponsored content on my blog.

 Do I make money from my blog?

 Since November 2014 I’ve become a full-time blogger.
 Not by choice, but since I was traveling and leading a nomadic lifestyle I just had to make my blog a proper business.
 Obviously, there are tons of side things you can do as a blogger: freelance social media consulting, implementing affiliate links, Google Adsense, sponsored posts and many other things.

 These days I do make a full-time income from my travel blog.
 However, if you’re thinking of starting a travel blog expecting to get an income the next day you should probably forget this idea right now.

 HOW TO START A TRAVEL BLOG?
 Find out HERE.

 Do I make a full-time salary from my blog?